ActiveCampaign/postmark-java/README.md

 <dependency>
     <groupId>com.wildbit.java</groupId>
     <artifactId>postmark</artifactId>
-    <version>0.9.1-SNAPSHOT</version>
+    <version>0.9.2</version>
 </dependency>
 ```

 ## Issues & Comments

 Feel free to contact us if you encounter any issues with the library or Postmark API.
-Please leave all comments, bugs, requests, and issues on the Issues page.
+Please leave all comments, bugs, requests and issues on the Issues page.

 ## License